jsmulrow/vim-githublink/README.md

 By default, this plugin sets up two new mappings:

-	nnoremap <leader>gl
+	nnoremap <leader>gl :call githublink#GetLink()<CR>
-	vnoremap <leader>gl
+	vnoremap <leader>gl :call githublink#GetLinkVisual()<CR>

 Using the mapping in normal mode will generate a link to the current line, and using it in visual mode will link to the selected range of lines.
+To not set these mappings by default, see the option `g:githublink#setMapping` below.

 If you just want a link to the file, manually call `githublink#GetLinkNoLine()`.

 Options
 ------------

-There are two configurable options:
+There are three configurable options:

+	g:githublink#copyToClipboard
 	g:githublink#repo
+	g:githublink#setMapping

+`g:githublink#copyToClipboard` determines if the link is copied to your clipboard after being displayed.
+Defaults to 1.
+Set to 0 to disable.

+	let g:githublink#copyToClipboard = 0
-	g:githublink#copyToClipboard
+	let g:githublink#copyToClipboard = 1

-The github repo is automatically detected (by using `git remote get-url origin` and manipulating the result), but you can override this by setting `githublink#repo` to whatever string you want to use in the link instead.
+The github repo is automatically detected (by using `git remote get-url origin` and manipulating the result), but you can override this by setting `g:githublink#repo` to whatever string you want to use in the link instead.
-To unset this override, call `githublink#UnsetGithubRepo()` (or set `g:githublink#repo` to an empty string).
+To unset this override, call `g:githublink#UnsetGithubRepo()` (or set `g:githublink#repo` to an empty string).

 	let g:githublink#repo = 'new/repo'
 	call githublink#UnsetGithubRepo()

-`githublink#copyToClipboard` determines if the link is copied to your clipboard after being displayed.
+`g:githublink#setMapping` determines if the default mappings are set when the plugin is loaded.
 Defaults to 1.
 Set to 0 to disable.

 	let g:githublink#copyToClipboard = 0
 	let g:githublink#copyToClipboard = 1